Kensington Market is one of Toronto’s most eclectic and culturally diverse neighbourhoods. It’s also a foodie paradise. Here’s what to eat, where.

 Iconic Kensington Rating: 9/10 — Asian vegetarian since way before the trend exploded

 Pow Wow Cafe

 Restaurants serving up Indigenous fare can, unfortunately, be a little harder to find around the city.
 This fact already makes Pow Wow Cafe a gem in and of itself.
 But this small restaurant — owned by Ojibway chef Shawn Adler, who also helms Flesherton, Ontario’s Flying Chestnut Kitchen — is doing more than merely existing.

-Pow Wow Cafe is locally loved for serving up one of Kensington’s most iconic foods, Indian Tacos.
+Pow Wow Cafe is locally loved for serving up one of Kensington’s most iconic foods, tacos.
 This unique spin on tacos served on Ojibway-style frybread is a must-have for visitors to the market.
 I recommend the Pow Wow-style beef tacos, topped with cheddar, lettuce and sour cream.

 Iconic Kensington Rating: 9.5/10 — a neighbourhood classic

 Nothing says “Toronto” like the meeting and melding of cultures.
 And no one does this better than Rasta Pasta.
 The fusion of authentic Jamaican cuisine with Italian-Canadian fare makes for a menu the likes most have never seen before.